jaescalo/Turbo-Akamai-EdgeWorkers/README.md

     BUNDLENAME: ew-bundle.tgz
     DESCRIPTION: "EW Deployment Automation with CircleCI"
   ```
-3. Set up a CircleCI Context named **edgerc** with all the variables labeled as “CircleCI Context” from the table below.
+3. Set up a CircleCI Context named **edgerc** with all the variables labeled as "CircleCI Context" from the table below.
 If you’re not use EdgeKV then ignore the EDGEKV_* variables.
 [Instructions](https://circleci.com/docs/2.0/contexts/)
 4. Set up a CircleCI project with GitHub.
 [Instructions](https://circleci.com/docs/2.0/getting-started/)
 5. Commit your changes to your GitHub repository and watch the pipeline execute.